Complete Guides

 In this guide, we’ve explored the key aspects of the L-1 visa, including eligibility requirements, costs, processing timelines, and how it compares to other work visas like the H-1B, O-1, and E-2 visas.
 The L-1 visa is a valuable tool for multinational companies looking to transfer employees to their U.S. operations, offering a flexible, non-quota-based option for executives, managers, and employees with specialized knowledge.

 Navigating the L-1 visa process can be complex, but with the right preparation and guidance, it can be a seamless experience.
 If you’re considering applying for an L-1 visa or need assistance with your application, our team at LegalOS is here to help.
-Contact us today to schedule a consultation and learn more about how we can support your business’s immigration needs.

 Interested?
 Let’s Get in touch!